Festivals-App/festivals-identity-server/README.md

 ## Development

-There are a three diffrent security mechanisms to secure the festivalsapp backend, at first every party needs a valid client certificate from the FestivalsApp Root CA to communicate with other partys via mTLS, for more information [see the festivals-pki repository](https://github.com/Festivals-App/festivals-pki).
+There are a three diffrent security mechanisms to secure the festivalsapp backend, at first every party needs a valid client certificate from the FestivalsApp Root CA to communicate with other partys via mTLS, for more information see the [festivals-pki repository](https://github.com/Festivals-App/festivals-pki).
 After secure communication is established, clients need either an API key for the read-only parts of the FestivalsAPI or an JSON Web Token ([JWT](https://de.wikipedia.org/wiki/JSON_Web_Token)) for everything else.
 The JWT is used to implement a role-based access control ([RBAC](https://de.wikipedia.org/wiki/Role_Based_Access_Control)) to decide whether the user is authorized to access the given function.

+The FestivalsApp backend is secured using three different mechanisms to ensure both secure communication and controlled access:

+1. **Mutual TLS (mTLS)** – Every party must have a valid client certificate issued by the FestivalsApp Root CA to establish secure communication with other services.
+This prevents unauthorized access at the transport layer.
+For more details, refer to the [festivals-pki repository](https://github.com/Festivals-App/festivals-pki).
+2. **API Keys** – Required for accessing read-only parts of the FestivalsAPI.
+These keys provide a simple way to authenticate services and users that do not require full access.
+3. **JSON Web Tokens (JWTs)** – Used for all other interactions.
+JWTs enable role-based access control (RBAC), ensuring users are authorized to access specific functions based on their assigned roles.
+The system verifies JWTs on every request to enforce access restrictions dynamically.

+In addition to these mechanisms, the backend enforces strict firewall rules and network segmentation to minimize exposure to unauthorized access.
+Regular certificate rotation and API key expiration policies further enhance security.

 ### Requirements